andersonmmi/local-remote/README.md

 This is a little bit of markdown to keep things interesting.

-This is just a little more so that I can track my git commits.
+This text is in the but-fix branch.